 It is also important to note that interest is charged on unpaid taxes even if the trustee was granted a filing extension.
 The interest period begins on the date the return was due, and the rate imposed is determined by the IRS in the Internal Revenue Code, Section 6621.

 In addition to interest charges, trustees may also be faced with paying penalties on behalf of the trust.
-Following is an overview of these penalties:
+The following is an overview of these penalties:

 - Filing a late return.
-A penalty of 5% of the tax due may be charged each month during which a return is not filed.
+A penalty of 5% of the tax due may be imposed for each month during which a return is not filed.
 This will continue to accrue up until a maximum of 25% of the tax due.

 - Paying income tax late.
-If a trustee fails to pay the tax owed, the IRS imposes a penalty of ½ of 1% of the unpaid amount for each month that the tax remains unpaid.
+If a trustee fails to pay the tax owed, the IRS may impose a penalty of 0.5% – 1% of the unpaid amount for each month that the tax remains unpaid.

 - Additional penalties.
 The IRS may impose other penalties for infractions such as negligence, substantial understatement of tax, and fraud.